 By sharing information, patients can fully engage in assisting researchers with the development of PKD treatments by offering insights to how symptoms change as individuals age, providing a clearer overall picture of the lives of PKD patients.

 This is the first in a series of blogs exploring the PKD Foundation’s new ADPKD Registry.
-Check back next month for more details about the Registry and how to register.

 To learn more about the ADPKD Registry, sign up to receive our emails!